-The problem though, is that it takes time about 12 hours after our last meal for the body to enter a fasted state.
+The problem though is that it takes a time of about 12 hours after our last meal for the body to enter a fasted state.
 If you eat a regular breakfast and dinner, then your body is in the fed state, storage mode, for most of the day.
-You never end up burning what you have stored, and live off of the food coming in which will eventually lead to weight gain.
+You never end up burning what you have stored and live off of the food coming in which will eventually lead to weight gain.
 Worse yet, in the fed state, you have elevated levels of insulin and if left unchecked, you may become insulin resistant.
 Learn more about insulin resistance here.

 Intermittent fasting is simply a way to use that stored energy, and for all my type two diabetics out there, a way to lower your resistance to insulin.
 Note, if you are on medications, you’ll need to speak to your physician before starting because you’ll probably need much less medicine to avoid hypoglycemia.

 There are many benefits to fasting, the most obvious and proven are weight loss, fat burning, lower insulin levels, and decreased insulin resistance.
 Fasting is also simple, doesn’t cost you any money, is flexible - cheat meals are easier to work in, adjustable - you can fast longer and can be added to any diet.
 The following are all potential benefits of fasting but they need to be studied in more depth, though I can personally attest to most of these:

 - Increased growth hormone, though it takes a much longer fast (days vs hours)

 - Improved blood cholesterol profile